yukun-dong/how-to/AAD-Manifest-Introduction.md

 1. Click `All applications` and search the application name

-1. If you find the application that you search for, you can click the application and get the Application Id from the application overview page
+1. If you find the application that you search for, you can click the application and get the application id from the overview page

 ### Customize redirect URLs